Daniel-Hanrahan-Tools-and-Games/Superhero_Tournament/README.md

 # Superhero_Tournament
-A turn-based fighting game like Pokemon Stadium but with in fight cutscenes like Dragon Ball Gokuden Legend Of The Super Sayian but it is text-based and a roguelike
+A turn-based fighting game like Pokemon Stadium but with in fight cutscenes similar to Dragon Ball Gokuden Legend Of The Super Sayian but it is text-based and a roguelike

 <h2>The instructions are used for Linux Mint so look for differences with your OS and adapt these instructions to your OS</h2>